 Eat Anti-Inflammatory Foods

-It is vital to eat anti-inflammatory foods that help reduce inflammation of the endometrium (uterus lining) which can lead to diminished progesterone production (4).
+It may be helpful to eat anti-inflammatory foods that help reduce inflammation of the endometrium (uterus lining) which can lead to diminished progesterone production (4).
 Some ideal anti-inflammatory foods to eat include green leafy vegetables, omega 3 fatty acids from cold water fish, avocados, cherries, grapefruit juice, fresh basil leaves, and ginger.

 Eat More Fiber